Sebc0ding/QuickBook/README.md

-# AI Appointment Booking Application
+# QuickBookAI: AI Appointment Booking Application

 This application integrates React, GraphQL, MongoDB, and JWT authentication with Twilio for SMS, OpenAI for natural language processing, and Google Calendar for scheduling.